0123anjuvish/Js-Project/README.md

 # Calendar
 This is a simple and colourfull calendar with amazing hover effects.Current date will be highlighted every day, as well as shown in the top of the calendar.
-I have designed the UI and also made it functional using vanilla js
+I have designed the UI and also made it functional using Javascript.

-#Methods
+## Methods
+i am using following methods for making this calendar.
 1.new Date();
 2. getMonth();
 3.getFullYear();